 There was no significant difference in the primary outcome: number of days of continuous abstinence (difference 5.5 days, 95% CI: -3.2 to 14.2 days).
 However, the participants randomized to the CBT group had an average of 9.7 more days of total abstinence (difference 9.7 days, 95% CI: 2.3 to 17.2) and a reduced likelihood of dropping out of treatment (20% vs. 36%, HR 0.47, 95% CI: 0.26 to 0.85) as compared to those who only received CM in addition to MAT.
 A pre-specified subgroup analysis by prior treatment for opioid dependence (yes/no) showed that participants with prior treatment experience benefited more from CBT than those with no prior experience (Appendix Tables D6-D8).
-For example, in treatment naïve participants, treatment experienced participants, treatment retention rates were 91.9% in the CBT group and 46.0% in the CM-only group.
+For example, in treatment naïve participants, treatment completion rates were 51.0% in the CBT group and 53.5% in the CM-only group.
+However, in treatment experienced participants, treatment retention rates were 91.9% in the CBT group and 46.0% in the CM-only group.
 There were similar findings for the longest period of continuous abstinence and total abstinence.

 We judged this study to be of fair quality for a number of reasons.
 First, it is an open-label trial without a sham intervention for the control group, which raises concerns that participants randomized to the control group would be disappointed because they did not get access to the new therapy.
 This could lead to less active participation in the trial, higher drop-out rates, and poor adherence to the standard therapy for patients in the control group.
 Many patients were excluded after signing informed consent (36/206, 17.5%) in some cases for reasons not specified as exclusion criteria (high urinary concentration of drugs, physician recommendation), which raises concerns about selection bias.
 In addition, no allocation concealment was described.
 Despite stating that 1:1 randomization was performed, 92 patients were randomized to the experimental group and 78 to the control group.
-In addition, there were large baseline differences in several important patient characteristics including monthly income (\$1000 vs. \$1808), sex (48% male vs. 62% male), prior treatment (40% vs. 53%), and years of regular opioid use (5 vs. 6.5).
+In addition, there were large baseline differences in several important patient characteristics including monthly income (\$1,000 vs. \$1,808), sex (48% male vs. 62% male), prior treatment (40% vs. 53%), and years of regular opioid use (5 vs. 6.5).